 And coming from the old-world cobbling capital of the UK, Northamptonshire, I also have to give a shoutout to Dr Martens, who produce a vegan version of their trademark boots, and still have a warehouse in the area.
 Mine are three years-old and still going strong!

-So, here’s my list of ethical shoe brands in the UK.
-Note: the brands I’ve listed are UK-based, but may source their shoes, materials or production outside of the UK.
+So, here’s my list of ethical shoe brands available in the UK.
+Please do note that the brands I’ve listed all serve the UK, but may source their shoes, materials or production outside of the UK.
 Please check with the supplier if you want to know more about their supply chain!

 Beyond Skin: Vegan shoes that are cute, cool, glitzy and glamourous.